Updated: Oct 3

 Coach Woodard's Tip #6 Improve your technical skills.

-We would like to thank Coach Ronnie Woodard for her excellent advice.
-If you want to read US Youth Soccer's complete interview with Coach Woodard, you will find it HERE.
+We would like to thank Coach Ronnie Woodard for her excellent advice to young soccer players.

 Now listen to Captain Elite's interview with former Wake Forest Men's Soccer player & captain and former pro soccer player, Austin da Luz, talk about his tips for getting through these soccer tryouts, id camps, and games and coming out on top.
 Compare how his suggestions relates to Coach Woodard's.